George Von Elm

-Early years
+Early life

 Born in Salt Lake City to Jacob H. and Marie Demmer Von Elm, he began his golf career as a caddie on the old Salt Lake Country Club course, where he was coached by professionals Louis Berrien and Willie Lock.
 He later refined his game at the Forest Dale Golf Course.

 Von Elm attended West High School, where he was an outstanding athlete and played quarterback on the football team.
 While a 16-year-old high school senior, he won the first of many tournaments, the 1917 Utah Amateur.
 He won the Utah Amateur again in 1920 and 1921.
 His golf skills developed quickly, and soon he was seeking competition outside the state.
 Von Elm attended the University of Utah in Salt Lake City, studying business, and developed his career in insurance and investments.

-First significant titles
+Amateur career

 In 1921, Von Elm won the Pacific Northwest Men's Amateur in a final round that pitted the young Utahn against veteran Chandler Egan in what was described by the Salt Lake Tribune as "one of the most sensational matches in the history of northwest golf."
 He repeated as winner of that tournament the following year.
 He captured the 1920 Trans-Mississippi Amateur title, and lost in the finals of that event the next year.

-Suspended

 Von Elm settled in the Los Angeles area in the early 1920s, but moved back to Utah shortly afterwards, taking a job in a bank.
 He was suspended by the United States Golf Association from amateur competition for one year, in late 1921, for accepting golf tournament expense money from friends who were Utah golf club members; this was against the rules.
 Another element of this suspension was his association with the golf manufacturer Spalding, which was against the rules at that time; Von Elm worked as an assistant mining engineer in Colorado for a time.